zhiqing-xiao/sn/README.md

 - Section 2.4.3, Search "Case II": Change 【 $v_\ast\left(\text{hungry}\right)=q_\ast\left(\text{hungry},\text{eat}\right)=$ 】to 【 $v_\ast\left(\text{hungry}\right)=q_\ast\left(\text{hungry},\text{feed}\right)=$ 】.
 (That is, change "eat" to "feed".)

+- Section 2.4.4, immediately after "Interdisciplinary Reference", just before the body text "Section 2.4.3 told us that", add two new paragraphs (outside the Interdisciplinary reference): 【

+The reason why these programmings can find the optimal policy is as follows: We have known the equivalency between the discounted visitation frequency and the policy.
+Therefore, every feasible solution in the duel programming will meet the conditions for visitation frequencies so it corresponds to a policy, and every policy corresponds to a feasible solution in dual programming.
+Therefore, the dual programming can search over all policies and find the policy that obtains the optimal expected discounted return.
+Due to strong duality, the primary programming can find the values that obtains the optimal expected discounted return too.

+People tend to use the primary programming, rather than the duel programming.
+The reasons are as follows: First, the optimal value is unique, but the optimal policies may not unique.
+Second, we can further change the primary programming such that it does not depend on the initial state distribution, while the duel programming always requires the knowledge of initial state distribution.
+Next, let us see how to make primary programming no longer dependent on the initial state distribution.

+】

 ----